Conditions Inflammation of the epiglottis (epiglottitis)

 Epiglottitis is usually caused by a bacterial infection.
 The inflammation causes the mucous membranes in the area around the epiglottis to become swollen.

-This restricts the entry of air into the windpipe, which can lead to severe shortness of breath and respiratory distress.
-This is a life-threatening situation, which can result in a risk of suffocation and respiratory failure.
+If this causes a significant narrowing of the airways, severe breathing difficulties can arise.
+This is then a life-threatening situation, which can result in a risk of suffocation and respiratory failure.
 For this reason, it requires urgent emergency medical treatment.
+This situation occurs in children in particular but can also occur in adults in rare cases.

 Difficulty swallowing, sore throat and a high temperature are other typical symptoms.
 In very young children up to pre-school age, epiglottitis is often caused by the bacterium known as Haemophilus influenzae type b (Hib).
 As a result, children who have not been vaccinated against Hib are more vulnerable to epiglottitis.